1989 Football League Third Division play-off final: Post-match

 Ian Holloway as Millwall manager in January 2015.

 Bristol Rovers recovered from the loss and the following season joined Port Vale in the second tier, coming up as champions.
 Port Vale remained in the second tier until 1991–92, when they were relegated in last place.
 Bristol Rovers were themselves relegated at the end of the 1992–93 season.
 Goalkeeper Martyn went on to win 23 caps for England and spend a long career in the Premier League with Crystal Palace, Leeds United and Everton.
 Midfielder Holloway went on to manage Bristol Rovers in May 1996, with Gary Penrice as his assistant, in the first job of a long managerial career.
 Gerry Francis went on to manage Tottenham Hotspur in the Premier League, though would end his management career after a second spell at Bristol Rovers in 2001.

-Earle was sold on to Wimbledon for £775,000 in July 1991 and later appeared in the 1998 FIFA World Cup for Jamaica.
+Earle was sold to Wimbledon for £775,000 in July 1991 and later appeared in the 1998 FIFA World Cup for Jamaica.
 The man that effectively put Port Vale in the final, Beckford, was himself sold to Norwich City for £925,000 in June 1991.
 Mastermind of the success John Rudge immediately signed a new two-year contract and continued to manage Port Vale until January 1999, when he was dismissed in a controversial decision by chairman Bill Bell.